 Leucocasia gigantea (Blume) Schott. is now once again the correct and accepted scientific name for this species.
 The genus and species were named and described as such by Heinrich Wilhelm Schott in Oesterreichisches Botanisches Wochenblatt in 1857.
 It was first described as Caladium giganteum by Carl (Karl) Ludwig von Blume in Catalogus in 1823.

 Colocasia gigantea (Blume) Hook.f. is now the synonym of this species.
 It was first described by that name by Joseph Dalton Hooker in The Flora of British India in 1893.

 As of 11-13-22 when this page was last updated, Leucocasia gigantea is still in a genus of its own.
 It is a member of the plant family Araceae with 139 genera.
 Those numbers could change as updates are made on Plants of the World Online.

 I am not sure when, but recent testing confirmed that the Colocasia gigantea was more closely related to Alocasia than Colocasia.
 But, since there were other unique characteristics, it was reclassified as Leucocasia gigantea as it was named in 1857.
-Back in a genus all by itself.
-Maybe at some point, other species will be added to the genus.
+Now the species is back in a genus all by itself for now.

 Although the Colocasia gigantea and Colocasia gigantea ‘Thailand Giant’ are the same species, their growth and habit are different.
 Brian Williams of Brian’s Botanicals gives a pretty accurate description of the difference between the two, so you can just read what he says HERE.

-My Colocasia gigantea did not survive the winter but I did buy a Colocasia gigantea “Thailand Giant’ in 2012 and another one in 2017.
+My Leucocasia gigantea did not survive the winter but I did buy a Leucocasia gigantea “Thailand Giant’ in 2012, 2017, and 2019.